769 words

 AWS_SECRET_ACCESS_KEY: $AWS_SECRET_ACCESS_KEY

-Manage these in GitLab’s UI — project, group, or instance level.
+Manage these in GitLab’s UI, at the project, group, or instance level.
 Use protected variables for protected branches.
-This is basic security hygiene.
+Basic hygiene.
 Don’t be the person who commits prod_db_password: hunter2.

-Need to prep or clean up every time?
-Use these:
+Need to prep or clean up on every run?
+These are your hooks.

 test_job: